mwshinn/LineStuffUp/README.md

 # LineStuffUp

+LineStuffUp makes it easy to align 3D images/volumes.

+# Installation

 To install, you need the following packages:

 > pip install numpy scipy napari magicgui vispy scikit-image imageio imageio-ffmpeg

 # Conceptual summary

-This library is used for aligning 3D images/volumes.

-There are three main components to this library:
+There are three main components:

-1. *Transforms*.
+1. **Transforms**.
 A transform allows you to get from an input space to a target space through affine or nonlinear transforms.
 It allows you to pass points or images from the input space to the target space.
 For instance, a rotation matrix with a shift is an example of a Transform.
 There are many included by default, but you can also create your own.
 Transforms can be composed and edited.
 Transforms are the foundation of this library.
-2. *GUIs to create Transforms*.
+2. **GUIs to create Transforms**.
 It can be difficult to find the correct parameters for a transform, so multiple GUIs can assist you.
-The simplest one allows you to pass two volumes and a Transform, and then interactively use that Transform to align the volumes.
-A more advanced one allows you to align in steps by composing different Transforms together.
+The simplest one ((``alignment_gui()``)) allows you to pass two volumes and a Transform, and then interactively use that Transform to align the volumes.
+A more advanced one (``align_interactive()``) allows you to align in steps by composing different Transforms together.
-3. *Grphs to manage networks of Transforms*.
+3. **Graphs to manage networks of Transforms**.
 In many practical applications, you may need to align many different images to the same target image, or other complex relationships between images.
 It can quickly become unwieldly to organise all of these Transforms and their corresponding images.
 Graphs make it easy to keep everything organised.
 Several convenience methods are included for aligning within a graph.

-This library always uses (z,y,x) coordinate format.
+LineStuffUp always uses (z,y,x) coordinate format.
 Likewise, images are expected to have the z position as its first coordinate, y as its second, and x as its third.
 The point (5,6,7) on an image ``im`` will be at the voxel ``im[5,6,7]``.
 Note that when displaying images, as is the convention in